tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 - **Seigniorage**: Difference between the nominal value and issuance costs of a currency; TON seigniorage is essentially the same as the amount of TON newly issued, given the zero issuance costs.
 - **inflation**: Amount of currency newly issued / Total amount of currency issued
 - **Deposit**: Action of transferring the balance of tokens in L1 into L2
-- **Sequencer**: Entity who processes L2 transactions, creates L2 blocks, and submits relevant data to L1
+- **L2 Operator**: Entity who processes L2 transactions, creates L2 blocks, and submits relevant data to L1
-- **Sequencer collateral**: Assets locked by sequencers as a collateral when opening L2
+- **L2 Operator collateral**: Assets locked by L2 Operators as a collateral when opening L2
 - **Challenge**: Action of verifying L2 transaction data submitted to L1 by any entity during DTD
 - **DTD(Dispute Time Delay)**: Period during which any entity can verify L2 transaction data submitted to L1
 - **Withdraw**: Action of transferring the balance of tokens in L2 into L1